TomatoXpert/AURA-Explained/README.md

 **AURA®** (Adaptive Understanding & Rendering AI) is a revolutionary frame synthesis and upscaling system designed to deliver ultra-smooth, high-fidelity graphics at blistering frame rates.

-Inspired by concepts like NVIDIA’s DLSS, **AURA® goes far beyond** traditional super sampling or upscaling techniques by integrating advanced AI that *learns*, *remembers*, and *adapts* continuously — even during loading screens or menu navigation.
+Inspired by concepts like **NVIDIA®**’s DLSS, **AURA® goes far beyond** traditional super sampling or upscaling techniques by integrating advanced AI that *learns*, *remembers*, and *adapts* continuously — even during loading screens or menu navigation.

 ---